 We also go to a big Easter egg hunt in our town every year.
 I treat it similarly to Halloween, allowing her a few treats over the next few days, and then getting rid of the rest of the stash.
 While a big part of Easter celebrations is the candy, you will find that it’s more about the thrill of the hunt.

 Hot Wheels or Matchbox cars

 Plastic eggs filled with a handful of change

 If you’d like to learn more about the book, you can read more on the Kids First, Diabetes Second book page.
-It’s available widely in print and as an eBook from book sellers such as Barnes & Noble, Amazon.com, and IndieBound.
+It’s available widely from booksellers such as Amazon.com, and Bookshop.
 And if you do read it and find it to be a valuable resource, I would greatly appreciate if you could write a review on any of the online retail sites.
 Thanks!

 Disclosure: This post contains affiliate links to booksellers.

 Kids First, Diabetes Second Book (There’s a chapter called “Less Stress, More Happiness” that talks A LOT about these types of issues.)